LitileXueZha/MDN-Docs-Desktop/README.md

 I'm too lazy to create application package for different platform, so you need to download Electron's [prebuilt binaries](https://github.com/electron/electron/releases).

-Download `app.asar` from latest [releases](https://github.com/LitileXueZha/MDN-Docs-Desktop/releases), then put it into your electron install directory `resources/app`.

-**Make sure** your downloaded electron version is matched with the release `app.asar` required version.
+Download `app.asar` from latest [releases](https://github.com/LitileXueZha/MDN-Docs-Desktop/releases), then put it into your electron install directory `resources/app`. **Make sure** your downloaded electron version is matched with the released `app.asar` required version.

 Then you can try the optional step, [Customization](#customization).